mayurgaud/react-test/README.md

 ## Task Completed
 1. Build a small react app
-2. show a (filterable) list of IATI transactions.
+2. Show a (filterable) list of IATI transactions.

 ## Task Pending
 1. Virtual scroll using React-virtualized.